 Let's face it -- when it comes to investing, one size doesn't fit all.
 Investing in individual stocks isn't right for everyone, and even mutual funds may not be best for some.
-Let me offer you a quick checklist to help you figure out where you stand.
+Here's a quick checklist to help you figure out where you stand.

 Are you a decent stock evaluator?
-Do you know the difference between a net profit margin and a gross profit margin?
-Do you enjoy poring through balance sheets and income statements and calculating returns on assets?
+Do you know the difference between net and gross profit margins?
+Do you enjoy poring through balance sheets and income statements, or calculating returns on assets?
 If not, you might be better off with mutual funds than stocks.

 Decisiveness and follow-through